Investor citizenship and the public charge rule: What do they mean for Americans?

 Identifying the marketisation of citizenship helps us point out the current failures of citizenship and the threats to its future.
 Citizenship in America has always been a symbol of equal status, but never a practice of equality.
 And so scholars and activists have long argued that black people, women, disabled people, and poor people (among others) can be second-class or less than citizens.
 A country that faces historic and current practices of unequal citizenship must recognise the looming threat of even more unequal marketised citizenship.
 From investor citizenship to public charge rules, the way the rich and powerful treat migrants is a warning sign of the weakening of citizenship that is to come.

 Citizenship can mean anything from legal rights to social belonging, but it has not yet come to mean money.
 But if we can include residents because they pay $900,000 and exclude residents because they use food stamps, where does that leave the vast majority of Americans who are not super rich and who are themselves ‘public charges’?
-We already see attempts to tie welfare to ‘work requirements’ or drug testing, which do not increase work but which do discriminate against black Americans
+We already see attempts to tie welfare to ‘work requirements’ or drug testing, which do not increase work but which do discriminate against black Americans.

 If we can discriminate against migrants based on how much they ‘contribute’ to the market, then what is to stop us from using this logic on native-born citizens down the line?
 If we allow citizenship to be tied to class (and its implications of race, ability, and background more generally), then we allow citizenship to be further hollowed out by global capitalism.
 The marketisation of citizenship is not a new phenomenon, but it is increasingly manifested in actual policy forms in America.